sanjanaaa79/Game-Automation-Hill-Climb-Racing/README.md

-# 🖐️ HandyControl: Gesture-Based Input System 🚗💨
+# 🖐️ Game Automation of Hill Climb Racing 🚗💨

 ## Control your computer with hand gestures!